 Sample Files folder on the Merge installation disk image.
 The following screenshot shows the results of a file comparison between these two files.

 Changes between the two files are highlighted with colours and linking lines.
 Linking lines in the centre panel of the file comparison window connect related changes to show exactly how the files are related.
-You can modify the colours and fonts used in the file comparison window by using the controls on the Fonts/Colours preferences page.
+You can modify the colours and fonts used in the file comparison window by using the controls on the Fonts/Colours settings page.

 A summary of the number of removals, insertions and changes that were found between the compared files is shown in the status bar at the bottom of the main Merge application window.
 The current line and column number for the editing caret is also displayed.